Looking for a flexible work schedule? Learn how to ask for a flexible work schedule that works for everyone and that’s more likely to be approved.

 1. Career capital

-As author Cal Newport writes in his book So Good They Can’t Ignore You: Why Skills Trump Passion in the Quest for Work You Love, you need to develop rare and valuable skills that will give you leverage to shape the career you love.
+As author Cal Newport writes in his book So Good They Can’t Ignore You: Why Skills Trump Passion in the Quest for Work You Love (affiliate link), you need to develop rare and valuable skills that will give you leverage to shape the career you love.

 Had I been a recent grad, a new employee, or even a sub-par employee, I would have found it more difficult to make requests.
 Instead, I’ve put in many years at the company, had a good track record, and enjoyed a great repertoire with my coworkers.